The data stack

 Data Engineer at i-spark

-As a Data Engineer I play an important role in advising and setting up the right tools in every layer of the Data Stack in order to be able to answer our customers’ use cases.
+As a Data Engineer I play an important role in advising and setting up the right tools in every layer of the Data Stack in order to be able to answer our customers' use cases.
 The use cases and data sources at our customers are clear and present in 90% of the projects.
 Using my experience in development and product management, I can then work with the i-spark team and the customer to find out how we can use the Data Stack for different use cases.
 In this way we bring together data from all angles and gaps and you as a commercial company with online ambitions can gain sharper focus through new insights.
+Curious about what we can do for your use cases?
+Mail or call us! contact us Jeroen

-contact us
+Contact us